HMS Echo (H87): Design

 Echo and Enterprise are the first Royal Navy ships to be fitted with azimuth thrusters.
 Both azimuth thrusters and the bow thruster can be controlled through the Integrated Navigation System by a joystick providing high manoeuvrability.
 Complete control and monitoring for power generation and propulsion, together with all auxiliary plant systems, tank gauging and damage control functions is provided through the integrated platform management system, accessible through workstations around the ship.

 Role

 Echo and her sister ship were designed to conduct survey operations in support of submarines or amphibious operations.
 She could provide almost real-time tailored environmental information, and also had a secondary role as a mine countermeasure tasking authority platform, for which she was capable of embarking a dedicated mine counter measures command team.

-Manning
+Crewing

-Echo operated a lean-manned three-watch rotation system.
+Echo operated a lean-crewed three-watch rotation system.
 The total ship's company is 72, with two-thirds of the ship's company on board at any one time.
 The work cycle of 75 days on followed by 30 days off allowed her sailors to take sufficient leave whilst the ship remained away from her base port for extended periods, potentially for years at a time.